Fashion Atelier at UCA

 Have you ever watched Dragon’s Den on the BBC?
 Have you ever dreamed of being one of the contestants?
 Have you got a business idea?
 Now is your chance to become the next big fashion and textiles entrepreneur.
 You’ll work in multi-disciplinary teams to prepare a short business plan, a prototype and pitch their ideas to a panel of industry judges.

-The Flou
+The Flou Studio

 The drape and behaviour of cloth plays a key role within the creative cutting processes for this specialist unit.
 You’ll focus on “soft sewing,” where traditionally crepe de chine, georgette, mousseline, lace and other fragile or unstructured fabrics are used.
 They are notoriously hard to work with, but you will learn to handle these fabrics successfully as a core Atelier skill.
-You’ll be expected to research the work of relevant historical and contemporary designers to identify and utilise all types of bias cutting and fabric manipulation approaches to support the transition from 2D to 3D forms.
+You’ll be expected to research the work of relevant historical and contemporary designers to identify and utilise all types of bias cutting, and fabric manipulation approaches to support the transition from 2D to 3D forms.

 Placement